jimbrig/obsidian_vault/Project Management/Ludicrously Complex Projects in Software Development.md

 ## Clear Ownership

-Split out the project into separate buckets of work duties and assign a
+Split out the project into separate buckets of work duties with leaders for each bucket:

+- Administrative
+- Technical
+- Strategy and Planning

+## Track Progress

+Communicate and track project's progression through sharing a project timeline and use it as a *single source of truth*.
+Keep it updated to reflect reality.

+## Make Effective Decisions

+- Brainstorm and be thoughtful by taking into account any and all long and short term implications.
+- Optimize for efficiency
+- Organize and Communicate

+## Manage Dependencies

+Anticipate bottlenecks – Make a table or diagram that maps out who your team relies on, and who relies on your team.

+Keep tabs on it – Assign one owner from each side who looks after each dependency.
+Make sure the dependency owners understand and communicate the impact of changes to all upstream and downstream teams.

 ***
 Links: